Online Universal Dirichlet Factor Portfolios: Constant re-balanced portfolios in factor driven markets

 \subsection{Growth Rate of multi-factor portfolios}

-In this section we derive the relationship between the growth of the market and the growth of a constant re-balanced portfolio when the portfolio constituents can be assumed to follow a log-factor model.
+In this section we derive the relationship between the growth of a constant re-balanced portfolio and the growth of the underlying factors when the portfolio constituents can be assumed to follow a log-factor model.
 A stock market as modelled in Cover\cite{cover1999elements} is represented as a vector of price-relatives that are assumed to follow a distribution $F(x)$.
 Define $X_i$ as the one-period price-relative for asset $i$, which is equal to $p^{end}_i/p^{start}_i$ where $p_i$'s are measured at the start and end of the time period (single period model).
-A portfolio $b=(b_1,b_2,b_3...b_m), b_i \geq 0, \Sigma b_i = 1$ is the allocation of wealth to assets.
 The wealth that is generated by engaging $b$ over the single period price-relatives is $S = b^tX$.
-As the investment model involves reinvesting of the capital every period, we are interested in the cumulative product of these single period gains and thereby characterize the expected logarithm of this gain\cite{cover1999elements} as:
+As the investment model involves re-investing of the capital every period, we are interested in the cumulative product of these single period gains and thereby characterize the expected logarithm of this gain\cite{cover1999elements} as:

 The optimal $b^*$ that maximizes (\ref{eq:gain1}) is also the doubling rate of the portfolio as shown in \cite{cover1999elements}.
 We now consider a 2-factor log returns factor model of the market where known factors drive the growth of a market.
 Using this setup, we derive the relationship between the growth of a constant re-balanced portfolio as described above and the factor growth rates.
 For literature on factor based models in general see \cite{fama1993common} and \cite{jegadeesh1993returns} particularly for momentum factor related effects.
 The factor model for asset $j$ we use is: